Mental Health and Retardation

 The Court will appoint an attorney for a person if it appears the alleged mentally ill/mentally retarded person is indigent.
 In addition, the Court will advise all allegedly mentally ill persons of additional legal rights they have under the law.

-The Mental Health Department is responsible for processing affidavits and motions to initiate the involuntary civil commitment procedure of this Court.
+Mental Health The Mental Health Department is responsible for processing affidavits and motions to initiate the involuntary civil commitment procedure of this Court.
 Hearings are conducted by the Court at various hospitals and other mental health facilities throughout the county.

 The Mental Illness Department is also responsible for processing filings under R.C.
 Chapter 5123 and this Court appoints attorneys, doctors, psychologists, and other experts as required.
 When it is necessary to place a mentally retarded adult in an institutional environment, the Probate Court, after hearing, may order that person be placed in an appropriate institution such as the Montgomery County Developmental Center.